 Be sure to check their website for information about free lectures, guided tours and panel discussions.
 If you’re in New York during their Fashion Symposium I highly recommend going – it’s a great opportunity to hear from and meet notable fashion experts from around the world.

-Opening May 30, 2017 and on view until November 18, 2017, is the exhibition, Force of Nature.
-More than 95 objects, dating from the 18th century to today, will be on display, exploring how the natural world has influenced fashion designers.
+On view until November 18, 2017, is the exhibition, Force of Nature.
+More than 95 objects – dating from the 18th century to today – will be on display, exploring how the natural world has influenced fashion designers.